+Increase/(Decrease)

+December 31, 2011

+Accumulated Depreciation on

+Percentage Vehicles Subject to 2012

-Increase/(Dec rease) Assumption Percentage Change December 31, 2011 Accumulated Depreciation on Vehicles Subject to Operating Leases 2012 Expense Future auction values +/- 1.0 \$32/\$(32) \$12/\$(12) Return volumes +/- 1.0 3/(3) 1/(1)
+Assumption Change Operating Leases Expense

+Future auction values +/- 1.0 \$32/\$(32) \$12/\$(12)

+Return volumes +/- 1.0 3/(3) 1/(1)

 The impact of the increased accumulated supplemental depreciation in 2011 would be charged to expense in the 2012 - 2015 periods.
 Adjustments to the amount of accumulated depreciation on operating leases are reflected on our balance sheet as Net investment in operating leases and on the statement of operations in Depreciation, in each case under the Financial Services sector.